GNOME/gimp/CODING_STYLE.md

  0. GIMP library headers (libgimp* headers);
  0. GIMP core/app headers that it needs including its own;

-Sort the includes within the blocks.
+Sort alphabetically the includes within the blocks.

 ```c